allenporter/esphome-ikea-led-matrix/README.md

-# ESPHome IKEA LED matrix components for Frekvens
+# ESPHome component for IKEA Frekvens LED matrix

-Frekvens is 16 by 16 LED Matrixes from IKEA and they are Hackable for Usage with HomeAssistant / ESPHome.
+Frekvens is 16 by 16 LED Matrixes from IKEA and they are [Hackable](https://spritesmods.com/?art=frekvens) for Usage with HomeAssistant / ESPHome.

 This Repository is a custom component for ESPHome to interface these Matrixes.
 This is a fork of upstream repositories, fixed for newer versions of ESPHome.